ajpotts01/gcp-pde-python-simple-dataflow/README.md

 These are actually possible to do directly through Qwiklabs/Cloud Skills Boost, but the labs boil down to getting you to just run mostly pre-written code.
 I'm taking a different approach in reading the lab material, and writing it myself.
 Maybe adding CI/CD bells and whistles.

 Original lab is [here on Cloud Skills Boost](https://www.cloudskillsboost.google/course_sessions/2329626/labs/358109).
-The pipeline uses Apache Beam 2.5.0.
+The pipeline uses Apache Beam 2.44.0, despite the lab being written for 2.5.0 (which is deprecrated).